 Pinworm infection is the most common type of intestinal worm infection in the United States.
-Pinworms are thin and white, measuring about 1/4 inch to 1/2 inch (5 to 13 millimeters) in length.
+Pinworms are thin and white, measuring about 1/4 to 1/2 inch (about 5 to 13 millimeters) in length.

 While the infected person sleeps, female pinworms lay thousands of eggs in the folds of skin surrounding the anus.
-While most people infected with pinworms have no symptoms, some people experience anal itching and restless sleep.
+Most people infected with pinworms have no symptoms, but some people experience anal itching and restless sleep.

 An adult pinworm generally is 1/4 inch to 1/2 inch (5 to 13 millimeters) in length.
 The most common symptom of infection is anal itching, particularly at night, as worms migrate to the host's anal ...

 Symptoms of pinworm infection may include:

 A pinworm infection occurs when you accidentally swallow pinworm eggs.
 The microscopic eggs can be carried to your mouth by contaminated food, drink or your fingers.
 Once swallowed, the eggs hatch in the intestines and mature into adult worms within a few weeks.